xlladdins/xll/docs/Excel4MacrosA-D.md

 submenu of the Edit menu.
 Publishes the selected range or chart to an edition file for use by other Macintosh applications.

-**Important**   This function is only available if you are using Microsoft Excel for the Macintosh with system software version 7.0 or later.
+**Important**&nbsp;&nbsp;&nbsp;This function is only available if you are using Microsoft Excel for the Macintosh with system software version 7.0 or later.

 **Syntax**